-Despite huge sums of money spent on health care, millions of
+Despite huge sums of money being spent on health care, millions of

-Americans lack health insurance coverage or are underinsured.
-This
+Americans lacked health insurance coverage or were underinsured.

-was largely attributed to a dysfunctional health care system.
-To
+This was largely attributed to a dysfunctional health care system

-rein in the waste and make health care more accessible effective
+make health care more accessible, effective and affordable,

 attempt to overhaul the nation's ailing health care system.